hippiex/hippiex.github.io/_posts/2011-01-16-defaulting-cursor-first-input-jquery.markdown

 </script>
 {% endhighlight %}

-It's using Jquery to find the `FIRST :  INPUT` tag with a `TYPE="TEXT"` on the page.
-Then it selects it to move the cursor.
+It's using JQuery to find the `FIRST :  INPUT` tag with a `TYPE="TEXT"` on the page.
+Then it `selects()` it to move the cursor there automatically for the user.